 Vampires.
 Werewolves.
 Demons.
-We all have things that immediately spring to mind when we think of these creatures.
-All monsters have some kind of classification—but there are similarities, overlaps, similar regional origins, or sometimes things are adapted for somewhere else.
+We all have images that immediately spring to mind when we think of these creatures.
+All monsters have some kind of classification—but there are similarities, overlaps, similar regional origins, or sometimes concepts are adapted for somewhere else.
 Tales that began life as ghost stories in one country become vampire folklore in another.
-These things may be separated into different classifications, but there are always common threads between them.
+These may be separated into different classifications, but there are always common threads between them.
 Because of this, some monsters are harder to define.

 When it comes to vampires, everyone knows that they drink the blood of the living or drain their life force.
 Whatever else changes about them from tale to tale, there’s still that common ground.
 Ghosts are dead souls and spirits.
 Zombies are the walking dead.
 But what about ghouls?